Mel Gibson: Controversies

-Gibson's controversial statements resulted in him being blacklisted in Hollywood for almost a decade.
+Gibson's controversial statements resulted in his being blacklisted in Hollywood for almost a decade.
 Both Robert Downey Jr. and journalist Allison Hope Weiner advocated for forgiveness for Gibson in 2014.
-In 2016, Gibson's film Hacksaw Ridge, which received six Academy Award nominations, resulted in what was perceived as a "thaw" in his reputation and both actors and agencies immediately became eager to work with Gibson again.
+In 2016, Gibson's film Hacksaw Ridge, which received six Academy Award nominations, resulted in what was perceived as a "thaw" in his reputation.

-Filmography

 Awards and honors

+Major film awards

+Gibson has won numerous major awards for his film achievements, including multiple awards for the following:

+Other awards, honors, and appointments

 In 1985, Gibson was named the "Sexiest Man Alive" by People, the first person to be named so.

 Gibson quietly declined the Chevalier des Arts et Lettres from the French government in 1995 as a protest against France's resumption of nuclear testing in the Southwest Pacific.

 On July 25, 1997, Gibson was named an honorary Officer of the Order of Australia (AO), in recognition of his "service to the Australian film industry".
 The award was honorary because substantive awards are made only to Australian citizens.